 Last night I had a small dinner party, even though I was dead tired.
 There was a lot of washing up of course, and I left it for morning.
 My eldest daughter had arrived home for a visit at about midnight.
 She is famously the least observant of the children.
 If we ever want to know where anything is kept or has been moved to, we ask my son.
 His older sister never knows where anything is, and leaves a trail of stuff behind her like Pigpen (though I should stress that she is not dirty).
 This morning when I emerged from my bedroom, she said ‘I was going to run the dishwasher but I couldn’t find the tablets.’
 ‘They are under the sink’, I said, sighing.
 ‘In a box.
 Next to the dishwasher’.
 ‘Oh’, she said.
 ‘I could only see the ones for removing limescale.’

 Well, obviously, I feel like a complete ninny.
+And have to revise my opinion about who is unobservant around here.
 But I am pleased that I don’t have to buy a new dishwasher.
 Hurrah!